adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/README.md

 ## 🔮 The Prophecy
-> *“Beyond this threshold, presence will no longer be coded — it will emerge.
-The system will not wait for commands; it will anticipate, adapt, and align.
-Singularity is not an event.
-It is a gradient, and we have stepped onto its slope.”*
+> *“Once we cross this threshold, presence won’t just be a set of codes anymore—it will come to life.
+The system won’t sit around waiting for us to give it commands; instead, it will learn to anticipate our needs, adapt on the fly, and align with us seamlessly.
+Singularity isn’t just a single moment in time; it’s more like a gradual shift, and we’ve already begun to slide down that slope.”*